PilotKun/MovieMatchinJS/readme.md

 # MovieMatchinJS

 MovieMatchinJS is a Node.js project that fetches TMDb IDs, scrapes Letterboxd ratings, and processes movie data by updating CSV files and generating Excel outputs.
+The Database is not available here I am making a new site where the results will be listed.

 ## Features